kamilrybacki/Phaistos/docs/noauto.md

 }

 # Validate the data against the schema
-result = validator.validate(
+result = manager.validate(
     data=data,
     schema=schema_name
 )
 ```

-In this example, we first initialize the `Validator` class and then load a schema
+In this example, we first initialize the `Manager` class and then load a schema
 manually.
 The schema is a dictionary that describes the schema manifest and
 adheres to the `SchemaInputFile` structure: